hyperfiction/HypFacebook/README.md

 * ios simulator
 * android armv6

+For iOS you need to [install the FacebookSDK](https://developers.facebook.com/ios/) to be able to link the FacebookSDK.framework in XCode.

 Recompiling
 -----------
 For recompiling the native extensions just use the sh files contained in the project folder